 The program will operate on a tuition basis, with additional funding by the districts, if needed.

-Reference:

-704 KAR 10:022

 explanation: SB 46 amends krs 156.153 revising nine (9) passenger VEHICLE to ten (10) or fewer passengers to be used along regular bus routes and approved school ACTIVITIES. drivers must submit to drug testing CONSISTENT with federal drug testing REQUIREMENTS and background checks.
 This bill contains an emergency clause and is in EFFECT as of march 27, 2026.